The Spotted Deer: Kurukafa

 In a Turkish tale collected from an 85-year-old source named Selvinaz Yücel, from Kumdanlı, Yalvaç, with the title Kurakafa, an old woman is foraging for firewood when a skull rolls towards her and asks to be brought with her.
 The skull then asks her to court the padishah's daughter, and the story explains there is a handsome youth inside the skull shape.
 The old woman goes to talk to the padishah about the skull son's interest in the princess, and the padishah orders the construction of a palace on the threshing floor.
 The skull is told of the padishah's request, touches his own ring and creates the palace for him.
 The skull marries the princess, reveals his true nature to her, and asks her not to tell anyone about it.
 The following morning, the people join for a cirit competition and javelin throwing.
 The princess is endlessly mocked by the guests and reveals the knight in green clothes is her husband, the skull.
 The skull husband, in human form, stops the horse in his tracks, admonishes the princess for telling the secret, and says that even if she wears down iron sandals and an iron cane she will never find him, and departs.
-The princess tells her father her husband has vanishes, dons the iron apparel and goes in search of him.
+The princess tells her father her husband has vanished, dons the iron apparel and goes in search of him.
 She finds a dog by a spring and asks it about the skull, and the dog says he is at Bahtiyar.
 The princess reaches Bahtiyar and finds her skull husband at his dev-mother's house.
 The skull husband warns the princess his mother will devour her, but she insists to remain with him.
 He tries to hide the princess from his mother, but she senses a human smell, so he has to introduce the human to her.
 The dev-mother tries to kill and devour the princess, but she prevails with her husband's help.
 First, the dev-mother orders the princess to fill forty jars with her tears - the skull husband advises the princess to mix water and salt; next, to sweep and not sweep the house - the skull husband advises his wife to sweep the floor and place the broom on the dust; thirdly, to fetch and not fetch bird feathers - the skull husband says a prayer and summons the birds for them to molt their feathers for her.
 The dev-mother suspects that her son, the skull, has had a hand in helping the princess, and finally sends the princess to her dev-sister to eat some cheese ("peynir yemeye") — a trap, but the human skull advises his wife how to proceed: the cheese is toxic, so she will tell his dev-aunt about eating it with her husband; then, to reach his aunt's house, she will see a man whose eyes she is to clean, drink some water from a fountain; exchange the fodder between two animals (meat for a dog, grass for a sheep), place a stone in front of a door, sweep the stairs and meet his aunt, who will invite the princess in to eat some bread, which she is to decline.
 The princess follows her husband's instructions to the letter and rushes back as the dev-aunt commands her servants to stop her, to no avail.
 Finally, the dev-mother marries her son to her niece.
 Suddenly, the weather becomes cold, and the skull husband lights ten candles on his cousin's fingers, which burn her to death.
 He then takes his wife and escapes through the chimney from his dev-family.
 The following morning, the dev-relatives find the bride burnt to ashes and chase after the fleeing couple.
 On the road, the human skull and the princess shapeshift into a melon orchard (the princess) and a garden-keeper (the human skull), into a juniper tree (him) and a snake under the tree (her), and into a stream (him) and a sandy margin (her).
 The dev-mother goes to chase them herself, but she cannot find them.
 The human skull and the princess return home and elude their pursuers.